Noise Levels in Kenawood-Rockwood, Lexington, KY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,428 Kenawood-Rockwood residents, or 27.7%, live above that level.
 By land area, 33.3% of Kenawood-Rockwood is above 55 dBA.

 Average noise levels for Kenawood-Rockwood residents, grouped by direction from the center of Kenawood-Rockwood.
-Northern Kenawood-Rockwood carries the highest population-weighted average; Southern Kenawood-Rockwood carries the lowest.
-Just 7% of residents in Southern Kenawood-Rockwood live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Kenawood-Rockwood.
+The highest population-weighted average is in northern Kenawood-Rockwood; the lowest is in western Kenawood-Rockwood, where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Northern Kenawood-Rockwood